axonweb3/axon-docs/docs/devops/hardfork.md

       }
       ```

-4. Wait and check hardfork info
+### 4. Wait and verify

-   You can use this following test case to verify if the status of `Andromeda` becomes `enabled` when the nodes reach the specified height.
+   You can verify if `Andromeda`'s status becomes `enabled` when the nodes reach the specified height, using the following test case:

    ```bash
    npm install
    npx hardhat test --grep "check hardfork info after hardfork"
    ```

-5. Deploy a contract larger than default `max_contract_limit`
+### 5. Deploy a contract larger than the default `max_contract_limit`

-   The expected outcome of this test case is that the deployment transaction [returns an error message containing `CreateContractLimit`](https://github.com/axonweb3/axon-hardfork-test/blob/5c9c172cc1ed1dff544f7e092f7052c314030c1d/test/checkMetadata.ts#L18-L25).
+Execute the following test to confirm that the deployment transaction [returns an error message containing `CreateContractLimit`](https://github.com/axonweb3/axon-hardfork-test/blob/5c9c172cc1ed1dff544f7e092f7052c314030c1d/test/checkMetadata.ts#L18-L25).

    ```bash
    npx hardhat test --grep "deploy a big contract larger than max_contract_limit"
    ```

-6. Increase `max_contract_limit`
+### 6. Increase `max_contract_limit`

-   This test case increases the `max_contract_limit` by using the system contract `0xffffffffffffffffffffffffffffffffffffff01`.
+Use the system contract `0xffffffffffffffffffffffffffffffffffffff01` to increases the `max_contract_limit` with the following test:

    ```bash
    npx hardhat test --grep "update max_contract_limit"
    ```

-7. Test if  new `max_contract_limit` is effective
+### 7. Test the new `max_contract_limit`

-   Deploy the previous contract again, with the expectation that it will deploy successfully.
+   Deploy the previous contract again, and anticipate a successful deployment with the updated `max_contract_limit`.

    ```bash
    npx hardhat test --grep "deploy a big contract smaller than max_contract_limit"
    ```